 As part of its risk management strategy and in order to avoid volatility in its interest expense as well as meet the requirement of the credit facility to fix the interest rate on at least 50% of drawn debt, Global Ship Lease has swapped the majority of its anticipated core debt from floating rate based on LIBOR to fixed rate debt until at least March 2013.
-Approximately \$580 million of debt has been swapped into a fixed rate of 3.59%.
+Approximately \$580 million of debt has been swapped into an average fixed rate of 3.59%.
 Global Ship Lease is therefore unable to benefit from falling LIBOR rates.
 Further, under the terms of the Credit Facility Amendment, prepayment of outstanding borrowings has been accelerated and it is likely that Global Ship Lease will be in an over-hedged position.

-Depending on fluctuations in LIBOR, our interest rate swap agreements and their accounting treatment in our combined financial statements could result in deceases in our reported net income.
+Depending on fluctuations in LIBOR, our interest rate swap agreements and their accounting treatment in our financial statements could result in deceases in our reported net income.

 We have entered into certain financial instrument contracts to hedge our exposure to interest rate fluctuations.
 These derivative instruments are accounted for under the relevant U.S. GAAP guidance at market value, as none of the derivatives qualify for hedge accounting, with changes in the value being recognized directly in our combined statement of income.
-During the year ended December 31, 2008, LIBOR and the related forward interest rate curve experienced significant downward movement which significantly impacted the estimated market value of our financial instruments, resulting in a non-cash loss amounting to \$54.9 million for the period from August 15, 2008 to December 31, 2008.
+During the year ended December 31, 2009, LIBOR the related forward interest rate curve experienced upward movement which significantly impacted the estimated market value of our financial instruments, resulting in a non-cash gain of \$17.9 million in 2009.
+However, for the period from August 15, 2008 to December 31, 2008, we recorded a non-cash loss of \$55.9 million.